 Subclass of: E39 Actor

-Superclass of: E40 Legal Body
+Superclass of:

 Scope note: This class comprises any gatherings or organizations of E39 Actors that act collectively or in a similar way due to any form of unifying relationship.
 In the wider sense this class also comprises official positions which used to be regarded in certain contexts as one actor, independent of the current holder of the office, such as the president of a country.
 In such cases, it may happen that the Group never had more than one member.
 A joint pseudonym (i.e., a name that seems indicative of an individual but that is actually used as a persona by two or more people) is a particular case of E74 Group.